billwuhao/ComfyUI_StepAudioTTS/README-en.md

 ## Update

+[2025-03-07]⚒️: Custom speakers can be defined directly in `ComfyUI\models\TTS\Step-Audio-speakers\speakers_info.json` without the need for input in the node.

 [2025-03-06]⚒️: New recording node `MW Audio Recorder` can be used to record audio with a microphone, and the progress bar displays the recording progress:

 ![](https://github.com/billwuhao/ComfyUI_StepAudioTTS/blob/master/assets/2025-03-06_21-29-09.png)